 - Profile: A traditional camber would be good because it’s more stable.

-Freestyle Rider (Ground Tricks, Jibbings, Rails and Boxes Lover)
+Freestyle Riders (Ground Tricks, Jibbings, Rails and Boxes Lover)

 - Length: A relatively shorter board is good because it’s easier to control and more flexible.

-- Flex: Soft flex so it’s more flexible.
+- Flex: Soft flex is better for tricks.

-- Profile: A traditional rocker profile is good.
+- Profile: A traditional rocker profile is easier to spin and land.

-- Shape: Twin True is good so it’s easier for you to balance and do switch riding.
+- Shape: Twin True is good, so it’s easier for you to balance and ride.

-- Length: relatively shorter to medium is good, a shorter length helps maneuver and it’s lighter too!
-So it’s easier for you to flip and spin.
-A normal length is good for maintaining the stability when you are picking up the speed before your jumps.
+- Length: relatively shorter to the medium is good, a shorter length helps maneuver, and it’s lighter too!
+This makes it easier to flip and spin.
+A normal length is good for maintaining stability when you are picking up the speed before your jumps.

-- Profile: Traditional camber since it provides a better edge grip, and it’s going to be more “poppy”.
+- Profile: Traditional camber will provide a better edge grip, and it’s going to be more poppy.

 - Shape: Twin True or Directional True.

-- Length: depending on the board type you are getting, I use a medium board normally, my friends prefer to use a short and wide board, but some of my friends who love to ride first they are using a longer board.
-You will know your preferences when you are more experienced.
+- Length: depending on the board type you are getting, I use a medium board, but my friends prefer to use a short and wide board.

-- Width: a wider board is better since you are going to ride more open turns but not close turns.
+- Width: a wider board is better since you will ride more open turns but not close turns.